raiden-network/spec/smart_contracts.rst

 **Update non-closing participant balance proof**

 Called after a channel has been closed.
-Allows the non-closing participant to provide the latest balance proof from the closing participant.
+Can be called by any Ethereum address and allows the non-closing participant to provide the latest balance proof from the closing participant.
 This modifies the stored state for the closing participant.

 ::